 Download and study the Society for Neuroscience’s Brain Facts and Neuroscience: Science of the Brain from the British Neuroscience Association and the European Dana Alliance for the Brain.
 All questions for the competition come from these two books.
 Some sample questions are listed on the International Brain Bee site.

 NYC BRAIN BEE STUDY SESSION

-Each year, a two-part study session is organized to help registered students prepare for the NYC Brain Bee.
-The study session includes presentations and activities based on the Brain Facts and Neuroscience: Science of the Brain books, lab tours, a career panel, neuroethics discussions, and a practice Brain Bee.
+A two-part study session, organized by Columbia University graduate and undergraduate students, will be held on January 9 and 16, 2016 to help registered students prepare for the NYC Brain Bee.
+The study session will include presentations and activities based on the Brain Facts and Neuroscience: Science of the Brain books, lab tours, a career panel, neuroethics discussions, and a practice Brain Bee.
 Only registered competitors may participate in the study session.